Food, travel, and everything New York City

 The fine print: Any collaborations, advertisement or other kinds of sponsored content will be marked as such.
 If I have been invited for an event or had free stuff sent to me, this will also be clearly stated.

-The New York Botanical Garden (NYBG) is located in the Bronx, New York City.
-Spanning approximately 250 acres, it’s one of the largest and most renowned botanical gardens in the …
+The Orchid Show is an annual event at the New York Botanical Garden (NYBG) located in the Bronx.
+Spanning approximately 250 acres, it’s one of the largest and most renowned …